 Despite being a thief and a blackmailer, May proves endearing with her grit and drive, and fans of strong women protagonists and last-century crime stories will eagerly follow her adventures, which range from comic to thrilling to harrowing.

 The characters come to life immediately, when you start reading the book.
 Harry Duffin captures the details of human interaction amazingly well.
 This book is right up there with the Penny Vincenzi's and Jodie Picoult's of this world for me.
 Could not put it down, just had to finish it!

 4.0 out of 5 stars Hard to put it down.

 Started this book on a three hour plane ride and was sorry when I had to put it down to land.
 Chicago May was the kind of book that makes you want to get to the next chapter.
 I strongly recommend it.

-Harry Duffin is an award-winning British screenwriter, who was Head of Development at UK independent, Cloud 9, from its foundation in 1994.
-During that time he was the script executive responsible for seven major television series, including ‘Swiss Family Robinson’ starring Richard ‘John Boy’ Thomas, and ‘Twist in the Tale’, featuring William Shatner.
+is an award-winning British screenwriter and fiction author.
+He was Head of Development at UK independent, Cloud 9, from its foundation in 1994.
+During that time he was responsible for seven major television series, including ‘Swiss Family Robinson’ starring Richard ‘John Boy’ Thomas, and ‘Twist in the Tale’, featuring William Shatner.

 He is co-creator of the UK Channel Five teen-cult drama series ‘The Tribe’, which ran for five series, numbering 260 episodes.
 The ‘Tribe’ has been sold world-wide, and has a growing international fan base.

 Before joining Cloud 9, Harry worked extensively in British theatre and UK television, for both the BBC and ITV.
 He was on the first writing team for the BBC’s ‘EastEnders’.
-And while writing for Granada Television’s ‘Coronation Street’, he won the Writers’ Guild Award for Best TV serial.
+While writing for Granada Television’s ‘Coronation Street’, he won the Writers’ Guild Award for Best TV serial.